 If your booth is poorly designed it may fail to catch the attention of passers-by.
 Don’t just opt for a basic gazebo – consider alternative signage for displaying your brand on such as teardrop banners and balloons.
 By using professional events branding companies you can ensure that you get good quality signage.

 If you’re not interacting with passers-by, you can’t expect them to be interested by your stall.
 Take the opportunity to host a talk or a demo – this will grab people’s attention.
 You could even allow these people to test out your product for themselves.
 Whatever you do, don’t just sit on you phone.

 Nothing physical to take away

 Giving people something physical to take away could help to provide a reminder that could result in these people become future customers.
 Business cards and flyers are a popular option that can be given out to passers-by.
+Design Wizard's Business Card Size Guide is a detailed guide on business card sizes.
+It includes detailed sections on business card orientation, overall business card shape and how to tone down business card colors.
 Alternatively, you can simply keep a stack of these on a table that passers-by can pick up.
 It’s also possible to hand out branded goodie bags with branded items in such as pens or yo-yos.
 You could even hand out limited edition vouchers for people to take home.